eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ https://github.com/twitter/scalding
 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
++ ***Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)***
++ skill set for data engineering:
+	- work with Scala-based core science and data platform
+	- consumer-facing product layer in java and React
+	- AWS-deployed software, using CI/CD with Kubernetes.
+	- build, optimize, test, and improve REST and gRPC services
+	- weight technical trade-offs and collaborate with coworkers to reach consensus about balancing practical necessities and ideological concerns
+	- functional programming languages:
+		* Scala
+		* Haskell
+		* Erlang
+	- cloud computing tools
+		* AWS
+		* Docker
+		* Kubernetes
+		* Terraform
+	- database systems:
+		* schema design
+		* query optimization
+		* database tuning
+		* migration tools
++ skill set:
+	- Spotify is looking for Data Engineering Interns to join us this Summer.
+You will build data driven solutions to bring audio and digital media experiences to our millions of active users and artists either by working directly on product features, publishing and insight tools for artists, or by improving the quality of our data tools and large scale data infrastructure.
+You will take on complex data-related problems using some of the most diverse datasets available — user behaviors, acoustical analysis, revenue streams, cultural and contextual data, and other signals across our broad range of mobile and connected platforms.
+Above all, your work will impact the way the world experiences audio.
+	- Build large-scale batch and real-time data pipelines with data processing frameworks like Scalding, Scio, Storm, Spark and the Google Cloud Platform.
+	- Use best practices in continuous integration and delivery.
+	- Help drive optimization, testing and tooling to improve data quality.
+	- Collaborate with other engineers, ML experts and collaborators, taking learning opportunities that will arise every single day.
+	- Work in multi-functional agile teams to continuously experiment, iterate and deliver on new product objectives.
+	- You are pursuing a Bachelor's or Master's degree or a bootcamp certification in Computer Science or Computer Engineering or a related field of study.
+	- You currently have valid work authorization to work in the country in which this role is based that will extend from June to August 2022
+	- You are a current sophomore, junior or senior in undergrad or a first or final year Master's student
+	- You've dabbled in high volume data, preferably with distributed systems such as Hadoop, BigTable, and Cassandra.
+	- You know how to write distributed, high-volume services in Java, Scala and Python.
+	- You've had exposure to data modeling, data access, and data storage techniques.
+	- You have an interest in agile software processes, data-driven development, reliability, and responsible experimentation.
+	- You understand the value of collaboration within teams.
 + skill set:
 	- Investigate the feasibility of applying scientific principles and concepts to business problems.
 	- Understand the ***Goodreads/Amazon data structures (MySQL/Data Lake/Redshift)***.